-The mock cable stitch is a very simple stitch pattern that will give you a cable stitch look and you won't need to use a cable needle.
+The mock cable stitch is a very simple stitch pattern that adds texture and will give you a cable stitch look.

-Theres a couple of ways to knit mock cables.
-One very simple way is by creating a twisted stitch like the cable stitch pattern above.
+One very simple way is by creating a twisted stitch like the cable stitch pattern just below

-And by making a simple yarn over you'll create a pretty eyelet stitch in the middle of the faux cable.
-This cable look is called the eyelet mock cable.
+The other is by making a simple yarn over that will create a pretty eyelet stitch in the middle of each faux cable.

 Whichever way you choose to knit these faux cables I think you'll find them much easier and fun to knit.